ebrym/DisasterResponse/README.md

 ### 2.2.
 ML Pipeline

-File _models/train_classifier.py_ contains machine learning pipeline that:
+File _models/train_classifier.py_ contains machine learning process that:

 - Loads data from the **SQLite database**
 - Splits the data into training and testing sets